claudijo/mux-demux-stream/README.md

 demux(sharedChannel, [localServerStream, localClientStream]);
 ```

-is equivalent to the following duplex syntax.
+is equivalent to the following duplex syntax:

 ```js
 // "Cross-wire" local client stream and server stream, assuming that the local